Tonantzintla/MC-ID/plugin/CONTRIBUTING.md

 1. Fork the repository
 2. Clone your forked repository to your local machine
 3. Run `gradle` to set up the project and download dependencies
-4. Run `gradle build` to compile the plugin and create a `.jar` file in the `build/libs` directory.
+4. Run `./gradlew build` to compile the plugin and create a `.jar` file in the `build/libs` directory.
 5. Test the plugin on your local Velocity server to ensure it works as expected.

 You will need the `*-all.jar` file from the `build/libs` directory to run the plugin on your Velocity server.

 ## Notes

-It's heavily recommended to use the [MC-ID API](https://github.com/Tonantzintla/MC-ID-API) locally when testing the plugin.
+It's heavily recommended to use the [MC-ID Website](../website) locally when testing the plugin.
 As the plugin relies on the API to retrieve the 6-digit code, having a running instance of the API will allow you to test the plugin's functionality effectively.